Caven Atkins: Career

 Atkins was not selected to be an official war artist, but he was determined to be in the war effort.
 He recorded day and night scenes of the activity in the Toronto Shipbuilding Company in a painting and 24 drawings he made in 1942.
 These he donated to the National Gallery of Canada in 1951 (they subsequently became part of the war art collection prior to their transfer to the Canadian War Museum in 1971), where they were acknowledged because of their home front subject matter.

 Like many artists, Atkins found employment in the immediate post-war period difficult to find.
 In 1945, he moved to Birmingham, Michigan where he worked as an illustrator and designer for the Ford Motor Company until he retired.
 Atkins never returned to live in Canada.
-He died in Birmingham, Michigan December 22, 2000 at the age of 93.
+He died in Birmingham, Michigan 22 December 2000 at the age of 93.

 Selected exhibitions

 Atkins had a retrospective of his watercolours at Hart House (now part of the Art Museum of Toronto) in 1945.
-In 1979, the Art Gallery of Windsor curated a survey by Kenneth Saltmarche, titled A Retrospective Exhibition of Selected Works by Caven Atkins Spanning Fifty Years of the Artist's Life.
-In 1987, the Art Gallery of Windsor organized the circulating exhibition Caven Atkins : the Winnipeg years curated by Ted Fraser.
+In 1979, the Art Gallery of Windsor curated a survey by curator Ted Fraser, titled A Retrospective Exhibition of Selected Works by Caven Atkins Spanning Fifty Years of the Artist's Life.
+In 1987, the Art Gallery of Windsor organized the circulating exhibition Caven Atkins: the Winnipeg years curated by Ted Fraser.